GlacioHack/geoutils/benchmarks/README.md

 history and the comparison plots.

 In CI, `benchmark-asv-check` verifies changed benchmarks on every pull request.
 The weekly or manually triggered `benchmark-asv` workflow records measurements on new `main` commits, and stores their raw history on the `asv-results` branch of this repository.
 After a successful run, `benchmark-publish` automatically rebuilds the latest saved history and deploys the website and documentation graphics to GitHub Pages.
 Trigger it manually only to rebuild these outputs without new measurements.
 The user documentation links to the latest complete graphics published there.

+The benchmark dependencies include Pytest because ASV imports every Python module under `benchmarks/` during discovery, including the large data test, without executing its tests.

 For a local preview of the documentation graphics, run: